How Can Proper Duct Sealing Keep Your Energy Bill in Check?

 - Save money: home or business owners will see a sharp reduction in their energy bill after having ductwork properly sealed

 Plus duct sealing also reduces the amount of air pollution emitting from your home, ultimately reducing your carbon footprint.

-Central Oregon Heating and Cooling performs routine inspections, can make recommendations and performs restorative duct sealing.
+Central Oregon Heating, Cooling & Plumbing performs routine inspections, can make recommendations and performs restorative duct sealing.

 HVAC professional may use any one of two methods to test:

 - The pressurization subtraction method utilizes a unit (such as a high-powered fan set up in a doorway and connected to pressure gauges) to pressurize the entire space that is heated and/or cooled then blocking off the same space with the duct system.